workshops-de/Ticketeer_sample_solution/exercise-track.md

 * •	Add a **controller test** ensuring status code:
   * 200 for success.
   * 400 or 409 for invalid transition.

-> I'm not so sure about this `@Transactional` yet.
-My argument would be, that `@Transactional` should show that, if multiple changes are requested on the DB side, either all or none are successful if wrapped in a transaction.
-How can we show that here?

 ⠀
 ## Day 3 – Ticket Reservations, Purchase Flow & External API Integration (Part 1)